0cjs/sedoc/game/sfb.md

     0117 1317  C D  1517 2717
     0132 1432  C D  1532 2832

+- Map sheets are 233×177 just 24×5 smaller than B5 257×182
+- Glue to B5/[A4 0.6 mm magnetic sheets][B000ENC5B0]?
+(These have no
+  adhesive, unfortunately.)

+### Counter Mounting

+Stick to Daiso ¥100 300×100×1.0 mm self-adhesive magnetic sheets and cut.

 ### Counter Colors

 (`vol` is from _Commander's Edition._) Use read-through markers to mark B/W